 What research do we fund?

-Our distinctive medical research programme regularly funds ovarian cancer-specific research across the whole of the UK.
-We fund innovative research that will benefit the largest proportion of women with ovarian cancer in the shortest timeframe.
+Our gold-standard medical research programme regularly funds ovarian cancer-specific research across the whole of the UK.
+We fund innovative research that will benefit the largest proportion of those with ovarian cancer in the shortest timeframe.

 We look for projects that will optimise and develop more effective and less toxic treatments for ovarian cancer, with a special focus on treatments that will improve overall survival.

-What support do we provide for women with ovarian cancer?
+What support do we provide for those with ovarian cancer?

-We want to ensure every woman diagnosed with ovarian cancer feels supported throughout her diagnosis, treatment and beyond.
+We want to ensure everyone diagnosed with ovarian cancer feels supported throughout their diagnosis, treatment and beyond.